Vassilis Spanoulis: Retirement from playing career and legacy

-Spanoulis announced his intention to retire from playing professional club basketball on 26 June 2021.
-On 27 September 2021, he held a press conference, in which he officially announced his retirement from the sport.
+At the age of 38, Spanoulis announced his intention to retire from playing professional basketball, on 26 June 2021.
+On 27 September 2021, at the age of 39, Spanoulis held a press conference, in which he officially announced his retirement as a player.
+When he retired, Spanoulis finished his men's playing career with a total of 13,533 points scored in 1,234 games played, across all leagues and competitions.